 Medical conditions for which you have sought advice or treatment within the last 5 years and deemed pre existing will be excluded, however, those exclusions are removed, so long as you have not received any treatment, advice or medication for a period of 2 years or more (from the date that you take out a policy).

 To complicate matters slightly further, there are different types of moratorium definitions which we go into more detail below.

 A fully underwritten health insurance plan requires you to complete a full application, providing full medical information to the insurance company for them to fully assess you.
 It may take longer for the cover to commence and you may have exclusions applied to your policy, but you will know exactly what you are covered for from the day the policy starts.

 Does health insurance cover high blood pressure?

-With a moratorium policy, a health insurance provider will automatically exclude any conditions for which you have had sought medical advice or treatment within the previous 5 years.
-So, if you suffer from high blood pressure and have sought advice or treatment within the last 5 years, you would not be able to make a claim on your health insurance policy for anything relating to that specific condition.
-You are however free to make a claim on anything that is not related to high blood pressure.
+With a moratorium policy, a health insurance provider will automatically exclude any conditions for which you have sought medical advice or treatment within the previous 4-5 years.
+So, if you suffer from high blood pressure and have sought advice or treatment within the last 4-5 years, you would not be able to make a claim on your health insurance policy for anything relating to that specific condition and this could include heart attacks, strokes or heart disease of another type.
+People with high blood pressure in some instances are at risk of suffering a severe increase in blood pressure leading to damaged blood vessels.
+You are however free to make a claim on any health problems that are not related to high blood pressure.

 One of the positives of a moratorium policy is that you will automatically be covered for conditions where you have remained symptom, advice and medication-free for 2 years (from the date that you take a policy out).